larsrh/website/topics/crdt/04-combinators.md

 As a concrete example, recall the distributed counter from the previous episode.
 To rehash:
-every participant keeps a key-value map, mapping unique participant identifier to a positive integer.
+every participant keeps a key-value map, mapping a unique participant identifier to a positive integer.
 To increment the counter, a participant increases their own integer.
 Merging happens by looking at two maps and taking the maximum for each key.